MagicVin/Virtualization-Lab/README.md

 * Allocating the resources requested by these guest OSes.

 The system hardware, such as the processor, memory, and so on, must be allocated to these guest OSes according to their configuration, and the VMM can take care of this task.
 Due to this, the VMM is a critical component in a virtualization environment.

+### Two types of hypervisor
+> Hypervisors are mainly categorized as either type 1 or type 2 hypervisors, based on where they reside in the systems or, in other terms, whether the underlying OS is present in the system or not.
+But there is no clear or standard definition of type 1 and type 2 hypervisors.

+1. If the VMM/hypervisor runs directly on top of the hardware, its generally considered to be a type 1 hypervisor.
+   It doesn't need any host OS.
+You can directly install it on a bare-metal system and make it ready to host virtual machines.
+   Type 1 hypervisor directly interacts with the system hardware.
+Type 1 hypervisors are also called bare-metal, embedded, or native hypervisors.
+3. If there is an OS present, and if the VMM/hypervisor operates as a separate layer, it will be considered as a type 2 hypervisor.